groverkaran/django-comments-tree/docs/tutorial.rst

  * **Moderator deletion**, when a comment moderator marks the comment as deleted.
  * **Moderator approval**, when a comment moderator sets the comment as approved.

-django-comments-xtd expands flagging with two more flags:
+django-comments-tree expands flagging with two more flags:

  * **Liked it**, when a registered user likes the comment.
  * **Disliked it**, when a registered user dislikes the comment.